5 3/4 As A Decimal

 Method 2: Converting to an Improper Fraction First

 An alternative method involves first converting the mixed number into an improper fraction.
-An improper fraction has a numerator that is greater than or equal to its denominator.
-To do this, we multiply the whole number by the denominator and add the numerator.
+Because of that, an improper fraction has a numerator that is greater than or equal to its denominator.
+Here's the thing — to do this, we multiply the whole number by the denominator and add the numerator.
 The result becomes the new numerator, while the denominator remains the same.

 For 5 3/4: